tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 categories: ['writing', 'remote work']
 ---

 At the time of writing, many people across the world are forced to work from home as a result of the [COVID-19 pandemic](https://en.wikipedia.org/wiki/COVID-19_pandemic).
 This sudden transition to working from home is a major change for most.
-There are, however, some people for which remote working is a part of their normal workflow.
-Fortunately for those of us that are experiencing this as new territory, those with experience are sharing their knowledge.
-One of the topics that I've seen advice given around is managing communication and interruptions.
+For some (lucky) people, remote working has been the norm.
+Fortunately for those of us new to remote work, those with experience have been sharing their knowledge.
+One of the areas of advice that sticks out to me is around managing communication and interruptions.

 When in an office, I would sometimes worry about the [cost of interruptions and context switching](https://blog.rescuetime.com/context-switching/), but it was easy (and therefore common) to simply walk over to a co-worker and interrupt them with a question.
 Since remote workers have an additional barrier to the impromptu, in-person interruptions, many seem to use it to their advantage to develop less disruptive practices around communicating as a team.